-Furthermore, the EU and/or the UK can invoke trade remedies (such as tariffs and non-tariff barriers) against each other in certain circumstances under the TCA.
-Resultant trading disruption may have a significant impact on economic activity in the EU and the UK which (in turn) could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.
+Trading disruption between the EU and the UK may have a significant impact on economic activity in the EU and the UK which, in turn, could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.
 Unstable economic conditions could result in (among other things):

-- a recession in one or more member states of the European Economic Area in which it operates, with lower growth, higher unemployment and falling property prices, which could lead to increased impairments in relation to a number of the Issuer's portfolios (including, but not limited to, its mortgage portfolio, unsecured lending portfolio (including credit cards) and commercial real estate exposures); - increased market volatility (in particular in currencies and interest rates), which could impact the Issuer's trading book positions and affect the underlying value of assets in the banking book and securities held by the Issuer for liquidity purposes; - a credit rating downgrade for the Issuer (either directly or indirectly as a result of a downgrade in the Irish sovereign credit ratings) or its parent (BBPLC (as defined below)), which could significantly increase the Issuer's cost of and/or reduce its access to funding, widen credit spreads and materially adversely affect the Issuer's interest margins and liquidity position; and/or - a widening of credit spreads more generally or reduced investor appetite for the Issuer's debt securities, which could negatively impact the Issuer's cost of and/or access to funding.
+- a recession in Ireland and/or one or more member states of the European Economic Area ("EEA") in which it operates, with lower growth, higher unemployment and falling property prices, which could lead to increased impairments in relation to a number of the Issuer's portfolios (including, but not limited to, its mortgage portfolio, unsecured lending portfolio (including credit cards) and commercial real estate exposures); - increased market volatility (in particular in currencies and interest rates), which could impact the Issuer's trading book positions and affect the underlying value of assets in the banking book and securities held by the Issuer for liquidity purposes; - a credit rating downgrade for the Issuer (either directly or indirectly as a result of a downgrade in the Irish sovereign credit ratings) or its parent (BBPLC (as defined below)), which could significantly increase the Issuer's cost of and/or reduce its access to funding, widen credit spreads and materially adversely affect the Issuer's interest margins and liquidity position; and/or

+• a widening of credit spreads more generally or reduced investor appetite for the Issuer's debt securities, which could negatively impact the Issuer's cost of and/or access to funding.

-4. The impact of interest rate changes on the Issuer's profitability
+3. The impact of interest rate changes on the Issuer's profitability

-Changes to interest rates are significant for the Issuer, especially given the uncertainty as to the direction of interest rates and the pace at which they may change, particularly in the Issuer's main market of the EU.
+Changes to interest rates are significant for the Issuer, especially given the uncertainty as to the direction of interest rates and the pace at which they may change particularly in the Issuer's main market of the EU.

-A continued period of low interest rates and flat yield curves, including any further rate cuts and/or negative interest rates, may affect and continue to put pressure on the Issuer's net interest margins (the difference between its lending income and borrowing costs) and could adversely affect the Issuer's profitability and prospects.
+A period of low interest rates and flat yield curves, including any rate cuts and/or negative interest rates, may affect and continue to put pressure on the Issuer's net interest margins (the difference between its lending income and borrowing costs) and could adversely affect the Issuer's profitability and prospects.

-Interest rate rises could positively impact the Issuer's profitability as corporate business income may increase due to margin de-compression.
-However, further increases in interest rates, if larger or more frequent than expected, could lead to generally weaker than expected growth, reduced business confidence and higher unemployment.
-This, in turn, could cause stress in the Issuer's lending portfolio and underwriting activity with resultant higher credit losses driving an increased impairment charge which could have a material effect on the Issuer's business, results of operations, financial condition and prospects.
+Interest rate rises could positively impact the Issuer's profitability over the medium term as corporate business income increases due to margin decompression.
+However, further increases in interest rates, if larger or more frequent than expected, could lead to generally weaker than expected growth, reduced business confidence, investment and higher unemployment.
+This, combined with the impact interest rate rises may have on the affordability of loan arrangements for borrowers, could cause stress in the Issuer's lending portfolio and underwriting activity with resultant higher credit losses driving an increased impairment charge which could have a material effect on the Issuer's business, results of operations, financial condition and prospects.

-5. The competitive environments of the banking and financial services industry
+4. Competition in the banking and financial services industry

-The Issuer operates in a highly competitive environment in which it must evolve and adapt to the significant changes as a result of financial regulatory reform, technological advances, increased public scrutiny and current economic conditions.
-The Issuer expects that competition in the financial services industry will continue to be intense and may have a material adverse effect on the Issuer's future business, results of operations and prospects.
+The Issuer operates in a highly competitive environment in which it must evolve and adapt to the significant changes as a result of financial regulatory reform, technological advances, increased public scrutiny and prevailing economic conditions.
+The Issuer expects that competition in the financial services industry will continue to be intense and may have a material adverse effect on the Issuer's future business, results of operations, financial condition and prospects.